ShackShackou/shackersV03/README.md

 | `npm start`     | Launch a development web server |
 | `npm run build` | Create a production build in the `dist` folder |

+## Backend Server (PostgreSQL)

+The backend located in the `server/` directory now uses PostgreSQL through Prisma.
+To get started:

+1. Install PostgreSQL and create a database named `shackers`.
+2. Create `server/.env` with a connection string like\
+   `DATABASE_URL="postgresql://postgres:postgres@localhost:5432/shackers?schema=public"`.
+3. Inside `server/`, run `npm install`, `npx prisma generate` and `npm run db:migrate`.

+See `server/setup.md` for more details.

 ## Writing Code

 After cloning the repo, run `npm install` from your project directory.